Exams: Important Notices

 Supporting Your Child During Exam Time (Young Minds)

-As we start to move towards exam season, Young Minds have launched advice for parents about supporting their children.
+Young Minds have launched advice for parents about supporting their children.

 - Encourage your child to take revision breaks and find a balance between studying and doing things they find enjoyable and relaxing.